W-the-V/WhatEverNote/README.md

-Whatevernote is a pixel-perfect clone of Evernote.com, with a twist.
+Whatevernote is a pixel-perfect clone of Evernote.com, with a React Quill.
 Create sortable notes and notebooks.
 Customize your creations with the React Quill text editor toolbar.

 <p align="center">
   <img src="https://media.giphy.com/media/PHvZ0n7Ps9d2Fshtvu/giphy.gif" />